 HMI software should be programmed such that an operator must select the device to be controlled by point-and-click or other means and then select the operation to be performed.

 This two-step requirement for manual control can reduce errors resulting from the selection of the incorrect device.
-Selection of a device to be controlled should result in highlighting that device on the screen, providing the operator a visual verification of correct selection.
+The selection of a device to be controlled should result in highlighting that device on the screen, providing the operator with a visual verification of correct selection.

 Table 6.
 RGB values for standard colors